cisco-open/jalapeno/infra/telemetry/README.md

 python deploy_telemetry.py
 ```

-That deployment script does the following:
-- configures telemetry according to the configuration in `config_xr`
+That deployment script configures telemetry according to the configuration in `config_xr`
-- enables guestshell on the devices
-- provisions Pipeline (a telemetry consumer and forwarder) on the devices based on the configuration in `pipeline/pipeline.conf`
-- starts Pipeline

-In the event you need to remove	Pipeline or reassess your telemetry configuration, run:
+In the event you need to reassess your telemetry configuration, run:
 ```
 python remove_telemetry
 ```